botlabs-gg/ayana-locales/INSTRUCTIONS.md

 piece of software that takes the headache out of translations for both sides.
 It has a small learning curve.
 But once you learn it we think you will enjoy it.

-Your first step to using weblate is to create an account.
-[Click here](https://weblate.ayana.io/accounts/register/) to go to the form.
-After creating an account please make sure to join [Ayana support server](https://ayana.io/support) and tell someone from support you have joined the team.
+First you should join the [Ayana support server](https://ayana.io/support) and tell someone from the staff (Support and upwards) you want to translate.

-**WARNING YOU MUST TELL SUPPORT.
-NEW ACCOUNTS ONLY HAVE SUGGESTION RIGHTS.
-TELLING SUPPORT WILL GET YOUR ACCOUNT APPROVED TO SAVE TRANSLATIONS**
+Further instruction will be given afterwards.

 ## Variables
 Any string surrounded by `{{}}` is a variable.
 You **should not** translate anything